Seria: Education

 St. Michael's Mission School was the first English school in the country.
 It was a Private Catholic All-Boys School.
 Due to declining numbers, it was closed down in late 2006 and its student body was merged with the formerly all-girls Catholic school, St. Angela's.
+On 12 February 1977, Seria Library opened its doors on Jalan Bunga Melur.